oracle-quickstart/oci-arch-db-migration/oci-arch-ee-exa-db-mig/README.md

 This code will help you deploy a compute instance and Exadata Cloud Service (Quarter Rack) database system in Oracle Cloud Infrastructure.

+For details of the architecture, see [_Migrate an on-premises Oracle Database deployment to an Exadata DB system_](https://docs.oracle.com/en/solutions/migrate-exadata/index.html)

 ## How this project is organized

 The terraform code will deploy a VCN, a 4 OCPU compute instance in a private subnet and Exadata Cloud Service (Quarter Rack) database system.
 There will be a private subnet attached to the Exadata database system for client traffic and another one for backup traffic.